Alan Sugar: Politics

-Sugar last voted in the House of Lords on 24 October 2017 on an amendment to the Financial Guidance and Claims Bill.
-He last spoke during a take-note debate on a second Brexit referendum on 25 October 2018: he called for Boris Johnson and Michael Gove to be prosecuted "for the £350 million lie on the red bus", and stated his support for a "vote on the final negotiated terms" because the "public were misled".
-He has not retired from the Lords: he returned to swear the Oath of Allegiance to King Charles in September 2024, thereby retaining his seat.

 Sugar endorsed Boris Johnson during the 2019 Conservative Party leadership election, and endorsed the party in that year's general election.

+Sugar's participation in House of Lords business has been relatively infrequent, including a period of no spoken contributions from 2017 to 2025.
+He has not voted since October 2017.
+Sugar went on a leave of absence from the House of Lords on 6 October 2025.

 Personal life

 Sugar has stated that he is an atheist, but remains proud of his Jewish heritage.
 He married Ann Simons, a former hairdresser, on 28 April 1968 at Great Portland Street, London.
 They have two sons, Daniel and Simon, and a daughter, Louise.
 The couple formerly lived mainly in Chigwell, Essex.

 On 10 June 2020, Sugar, a pilot since 1975, announced that he was taking delivery of a new 2020 Cirrus SR22T single-engine aircraft.
 During an attempted landing in his Cirrus at the grass airfield Manchester Barton Aerodrome on 5 July 2008, he overshot the runway after touchdown due to poor weather and wet field conditions.
 No injuries were sustained, although the plane was slightly damaged and consequently grounded.

-He also owns a 13-seat Embraer Legacy 650 jet a Florida home and multiple boats, including a refurbished one named Little Tub and a superyacht.

 In 2023, Sugar had an estimated fortune of £1.02 billion.

-In December 2020, Sugar announced that both his brother and sister had died from COVID-19.

 In the 2020s, Sugar relocated to Australia permanently as a tax exile to help mitigate his UK tax liability.
 The move backfired when his financial advisers failed to take account of 2010 tax reforms that apply to peers of the realm.
-As a result, Sugar wrote a cheque for £186m payable to HMRC for tax owed on share dividends that he received from his company Amshold in 2021, amounting to £390m.
+As a result, Sugar paid £186m to HMRC for tax owed on share dividends that he received from his company Amshold in 2021, amounting to £390m.

 In February 2009, it was reported that Sugar had initiated legal proceedings against The Sun newspaper following a report that he had been named on a "hit list" of British Jews in response to Israel's ongoing military operation in Gaza.
 The threats are alleged to have been made by Glen Jenvey, the source of the original story in The Sun, who posted to a Muslim website under a false identity.

 In February 2022, 70-year-old Patrick Gomes was jailed for three years and six months for sending antisemitic death threats to Sugar, in response to his comments on antisemitism in the Labour Party.